corrode/corrode.github.io/content/blog/flattening-rusts-learning-curve/index.md

 These mistakes will help you learn to read the compiler output.
 You will get a feeling for how the output looks in different error scenarios.
 Don't gloss over these errors.
-Over time you will develop an intuation about what feels "rustic."
+Over time you will develop an intuition about what feels "rustic."

-#### Prediction Exercises
+#### Predict The Output

 Another thing I like to do is to run "prediction exercises" where you guess if code will compile before running it.
 This builds intuition.